Bank of Mound Bayou

-Bank of Mound Bayou, also known as Mound Bayou Bank, was a financial institution and is a historic building in Mound Bayou, Mississippi.
+Bank of Mound Bayou, also known as Mound Bayou Bank, was a financial institution and is a historic building in Mound Bayou, Mississippi, United States.
 It was founded in 1904 by African American businessmen Charles Banks and Eugene Parker Booze, and was one of the first Black-owned banks in the state.
 It remained active until 1914.

 The former building is a contributing property of the Mound Bayou Historic District since September 11, 2013, is listed on the National Register of Historic Places since March 1, 1996, under the name "Mound Bayou Bank"; and is listed as a Mississippi Landmark since November 1, 1995.